 Groundwater levels fluctuate over time and space due to California's Mediterranean climate (dry summers and wet winters), climate change (flood and drought years), and subsurface heterogeneity in the subsurface (Figure 3).
 Many of California's GDEs have adapted to dealing with intermittent periods of water stress, however if these groundwater conditions are prolonged, adverse impacts to GDEs can result.
-While depth-to-groundwater levels within 30 feet4 of the land surface are generally accepted as being a proxy for confirming that polygons in the NC dataset are supported by groundwater, it is highly advised that fluctuations in the groundwater regime be characterized to understand the seasonal and interannual groundwater levels required by GDEs, and inadvertently result in adverse impacts to the GDEs.
+While depth-to-groundwater levels within 30 feet4 of the land surface are generally accepted as being a proxy for confirming that polygons in the NC dataset are supported by groundwater, it is highly advised that fluctuations in the groundwater regime be characterized to understand the seasonal and interannual groundwater variability in GDEs.
+Utilizing groundwater data from one point in time can misrepresent groundwater levels required by GDEs, and inadvertently result in adverse impacts to the GDEs.
 Time series data on groundwater elevations and depths are available on the SGMA Data Viewer9.
 However, if insufficient data are available to describe groundwater conditions within or near polygons from the NC dataset, include those polygons in the GSP until data gaps are reconciled in the monitoring network (see Best Practice #6).

 Figure 3.
 Example seasonality and interannual variability in depth-to-groundwater over time.
-Selecting one point in time, such Spring 2018, as to characterize groundwater conditions in GDEs fails to capture what groundwater conditions are necessary to maintain the ecosystem status into the future so adverse impacts are avoided.
+Selecting one point in time, Spring 2018, characterize groundwater conditions in GDEs fails to capture what groundwater conditions are necessary to maintain ecosystem status into the future so adverse impacts are avoided.